 Higher than normal blood sugar, or “prediabetes,” affects up to one in three Americans – and many of them don’t know it.
 Prediabetes makes a person more likely to develop type 2 diabetes within 5 years, and raises the risk of other serious health problems like heart attack and stroke.

 The good news is that in many cases diabetes and other health problems can be delayed or prevented through modest lifestyle changes like eating a healthier diet and increasing physical activity.
 And you don’t have to do it alone.
 U-M Premier Care members who meet eligibility criteria can join the Diabetes Prevention Program, a nationally-recognized lifestyle change program developed by the CDC, with no out-of-pocket cost.
-If you are a benefits-eligible faculty or staff member, participating in the Diabetes Prevention Program also qualifies for MHealthy Rewards.

 1. Take a short quiz about your risk factors.